gatk-workflows/gatk4-basic-variant-validation/README.md

-# gatk4-validate-variants
+# gatk4-basic-variant-validation
-Simple workflow to validate a VCF (or GVCF)n NOT Best Practices, only for teaching/demo purposes.
+Simple workflow to validate a VCF (or GVCF) -- NOT Best Practices, only for teaching/demo purposes.

 ## Inputs and outputs

 ### Required inputs

-- One VCF file or GVCF file
+- One VCF file or GVCF file and its index (can be bgzip/tabix)
 - Genomic resources: reference genome in FASTA format (.fasta) and its accessory files (.fasta.fai and .dict)

 ### Optional inputs